seemslegit42/aevonos/src/docs/Infidelity-Radar.md

 - **Flow**: The `generateDossier` flow takes the outputs from the other agents and uses a Groq-powered LLM to format them into a professional Markdown document, available in a standard or "legal" format, in near real-time.

 ### 2.5.
 The "Burn Bridge Protocol"
-- **Function**: A master sequence, now encapsulated in its own `burn-bridge-agent`, that orchestrates the entire suite.
-When a user triggers this protocol, the meta-agent calls the OSINT, analysis, and decoy agents in parallel, then feeds their outputs into the dossier agent to generate the final, comprehensive report.
+- **Function**: A master sequence in the BEEP agent (`agents/beep.ts`) that orchestrates the entire suite.
+When a user issues the "burn the bridge" command, BEEP calls the OSINT, analysis, and decoy agents in parallel, then feeds their outputs into the dossier agent to generate the final, comprehensive report.

 ### 2.6.
 The `InfidelityRadar` Micro-App (`micro-apps/infidelity-radar.tsx`)
 - **Orchestration UI**: A single, tab-based interface that provides manual access to each agentic function (OSINT scan, behavioral analysis, decoy deployment, dossier export), allowing the user to run them individually or trigger the full "Burn Bridge Protocol".